-I believe that there’s no ”one” way of coaching.
+I believe that there’s no one way of coaching.
 A teacher's job is to constantly tailor & adapt to the student.
-Always adjusting depending on the students personality, body-type, current level, social situation, age etc.
+Always adjusting depending on the students personality, body-type, current level, social situation, age and so on..

 Individualization & communication are key, there are no cookie-cutter solutions.

-I believe that, for a successful relationship between teacher & student to be made, the teacher must have his "skin in the game".
+I believe that, for a successful relationship between a teacher & student to be made, the teacher must have his "skin in the game".
 This is a term used by Nassim Taleb.
-In short, it means that if the student looses anything (money, time, effort etc), the teacher needs to loose an equal (or greater) amount.
+In short, it means that if the student looses anything (money, time, effort etc), the teacher should lose an equal (or greater) amount.
 The will to become better must be within both parties at all times.
 If the teacher stops looking to improve, it becomes impossible for him/her to inspire growth in the student.